ab8266339/biu/README.md

 * Setup static final CONFIG parameters in bglutil.Biu before compile.
 * Must setup ~/.aws/credentials with profile name align with region name such as "virginia", "tokyo", "china", "beijing", "global", etc. Go through the source for their usage.
 * Code here is simply feature piling up.
-* Other required libraries "AWS SDK for Java 1.10.76", "AWS KCL", "Apache Commons Lang"
+* Other required libraries "AWS SDK for Java", "AWS KCL", "Apache Commons Lang", "protobuf", "guava".

 # Setup
     1. Add AWS toolkit to Eclipse (if AWS SDK for Java is NOT 1.10.76, download it manually).